raipc/atsd-api-python/README.md

 ###Connecting to ATSD

-In order to retrieve data from the Axibase Time-Series Database (ATSD) you need to establish a connection with atsd_client module.
+To retrieve data from the Axibase Time-Series Database (ATSD), establish a connection with atsd_client module as follows:

 ```python